Vascular Catheterization Frequently Asked Questions

 The VAB™’s felt disk should be placed subcutaneously in the animal’s interscapular area.

-In which direction should the VAB™’s connector should be oriented?
+In which direction should the VAB™’s connector be oriented?

-Most surgeons orient the VAB™ connector caudally (toward the tail) of the animal.
-But we have also seen some surgeons orienting it rostrally (toward the nose) or laterally.
-There is no right or wrong, but ensure the connector does not get in the way of animal movement (if placed too rostrally for example) and that there is some slack from the catheter to allow for growth and movement of the animal.
+A common practice is to orient the connector caudally (toward the tail of the animal).
+But we have also seen some connectors oriented cranially (toward the head) or laterally (toward the side).
+There is no right or wrong but ensure the connector does not get in the way of animal movement as if placed too cranially, for example.
+Ensure there is some slack to the catheter allowing for animal growth and movement.

 What causes seromas?

 Seromas are caused by forming an overlarge subcutaneous pocket for the VAB™’s disk.
 This generates dead space which will later be filled with an abnormal accumulation of serous fluids.
-Seromas are seen most commonly in rats and not in mice.
+Seromas are seen most commonly in rats as compared to mice.

 How can I prevent seromas?

 Making the subcutaneous pocket the right size for the VAB™’s disk is the best way to prevent seroma formation.
-Also make sure the pocket is not too small as this can put some pressure on the skin causing irritation or worst, pressure necrosis of the skin.
+Closing the subcutaneous layer of tissues is also helpful in minimizing dead space.
+Ensure the pocket is not too small as this can put some pressure on the skin causing irritation or worse, pressure necrosis of the skin.

 How long should it take me to perform a vascular catheterization?